dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/info.md

 ## Description

-A ready to use DNB number formatter.
-Use it where over you have to display a number, a currency value, phone number etc.
+A ready-to-use DNB number formatter.
+Use it where over you have to display a number, a currency value, phone number, etc.

 Good reasons for why we have this is to: